RaasAhsan/raasahsan.github.io/content/posts/church-numerals-in-scala-3.md

-It's been possible to write this out in Scala 2 for a long time (see [this post](https://michid.wordpress.com/2008/04/18/meta-programming-with-scala-part-i-addition/)), but the presence of type lambdas in Scala 3 lets us defer type application until actually we need to "perform evaluation".
+It's been possible to write this out in Scala 2 for a long time (see [this post](https://michid.wordpress.com/2008/04/18/meta-programming-with-scala-part-i-addition/)), but the presence of type lambdas in Scala 3 lets us defer some type application until actually we need to "perform evaluation", which makes for prettier and more composable types.